Giftbit/lightrail-client-java/README.md

 # Lightrail Client Library

-Lightrail is a modern platform for digital account credits, gift cards, promotions, and points.
-(To learn more, visit [Lightrail](https://www.lightrail.com/)).
-Lightrail Client Library is a library for developers to easily connect with the Lightrail API using Java.
+Lightrail is a modern platform for digital account credits, gift cards, promotions, and points (To learn more, visit [Lightrail](https://www.lightrail.com/)).
+Lightrail Client Library is a basic library for developers to easily connect with the Lightrail API using Java.
+If you are looking for specific use cases or other languages, check out [related projects](#related-projects).

 ## Features ##